 The Handicap Committee of the golf club is responsible for ensuring compliance with the obligations under the World Handicap SystemTM in accordance with the Rules of Handicapping and the USGA.
 As a Committee, we will verify that acceptable scores are posted for handicap purposes and made available for peer review.
-The Handicap Committee will perform random score audits and review members scoring records on a monthly basis.
+The Handicap Committee will conduct a clubwide handicap review at least once every 365 days.
+We will also run individual handicap reviews upon request by a member or another player involved in peer review.
+In addition, we will perform random score audits and review member scoring records on a monthly basis.